WILLE-DAC/wip/V Imperium by-laws.md

 KREDIT
 </p>

 Is the co-founding group of V Imperium along with a co-founding ethical committee (angels).
-It's a special organ responsible for the guidance of the DAO towards success of its  main mission.
+It's a special organ responsible for the guidance of the DAC towards success of its  main mission.

 I.  Can participate in DAOs governance by publishing proposals.
 If overall voter turnout whithin V Imperium is consistently low, then proposals put forward by KREDIT get approved by negative adaptive quorum biasing.
 Otherwise proposals and votes from KREDIT are decided with simple consensus.